-Despite Thin Ice, Research Ship Finds Its Home In Frozen Floe For The Next Year
+Researchers Are Freezing Their Ship Into Arctic Ice To Study Climate Change

 "The really warm summer in the Arctic has really had its impact on the ice," says Markus Rex, the mission's leader and head of the atmospheric research department at the Alfred Wegener Institute, which is coordinating the MOSAiC mission.
 "The floes are thin and they are not stable."

-The Polarstern left Tromsø, Norway, on Sept.
+The Polarstern left Tromso, Norway, on Sept.
 20 and has been scouting for an ice floe with the support of the Russian research vessel Akademik Fedorov.
-Both ships spent days assessing the ice in different ways, including doing helicopter surveys to measure the thickness of the ice with airborne sensors, and going out on the ice with snow mobiles to take manual measurements with drills.
+Both ships spent days assessing the ice in different ways, including doing helicopter surveys to measure the thickness of the ice with airborne sensors and going out on the ice with snowmobiles to take manual measurements with drills.

 The floes the group initially measured were not promising.
-"They have a thin layer of less than 40 centimeters of ice and then below that, a very spongy layer of very degraded ice, which does not support any infrastructure," says Rex.
+"They have a thin layer of less than 40 centimeters of ice, and then below that a very spongy layer of very degraded ice, which does not support any infrastructure," Rex says.
 "That would certainly not be suited to our expedition."

 Then on Wednesday, mission leaders announced to the expedition team that they had found a piece of ice different from everything else they'd examined.
 An ice floe about a mile and half by two miles, with a centerpiece of thick ice, in some places about 13 feet thick.
 One scientist called it "a hidden treasure."